riyasharma2020/my-portfolio/README.md

 ISRO, Research Intern

-Description: Worked as an intern and developed a pipeline foe
+Description: Worked as an intern and developed a JSON File Editor project is a useful web-application designed specifically for working with satellite data, enabling users to efficiently convert and transform the data into a suitable JSON format.
+By providing a user-friendly interface and advanced editing capabilities, this editor simplifies the process of manipulating satellite data, ensuring accurate representation and compatibility for various applications and systems that rely on JSON structures.

 ## Certifications